 Q603: I am the victim of a crime that has happened abroad, what do I do?

-If you and the suspect are/were in the same country when the crime occurred then you should make a report to the local police of that country.
+What action you should take will depend on whether you and the suspect were in the same country when the offence occurred.
+If this is the case, you will need to make a report to the local police of that country.